logzio/logzio-helm/README.md

 # Logzio Kubernetes Helm Charts

 Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
-This repo contains Helm charts for shipping metrics to Logz.io.
+This repo contains Helm charts for shipping logs, metrics and traces to Logz.io.

 ## Charts